corda/corda-docs-portal/content/en/platform/corda/4.10/community/api-flows.md

 ### `SendTransactionFlow` and `ReceiveTransactionFlow`

-When you verify a transaction you've received from a counterparty, you must also verify every transaction in its dependency chain.
+When you verify a transaction you have received from a counterparty, you must also verify every transaction in its dependency chain.
 This means the receiving party needs to be able to ask the sender for all the details of the chain.
 The sender sends the transaction using `SendTransactionFlow` to process all subsequent transaction data vending requests while the receiver walks the dependency chain using `ReceiveTransactionFlow`: